saiharas/saiharas/README.md

 <p align="center">
 c+h is always okay and encouraged, i promise i dont bite. i love making friends, so please int!!!!
 <p align="center">
-keep your drama away from me, i have no interest in it, but i WILL call you out if you're being an ass. also, it's called safe server for a reason, dont be weird in public chat and have common sense?? i block/hide/report freely <3
+keep your drama away from me, i have no interest in it, but i WILL call you out if you're being an ass. i block/hide/report freely <3
 <p align="center">
 i can get irritated very easily, but it's rarely targeted at any person/individual. i'm usually very friendly. i do struggle a lot with making new friends and being social, so if i seem awkward or avoidant, i apologize.
 <p align="center">
-i really REALLY love all things in the racing scene anything to do with racing i adore (formula 1, mf ghost, initial d, street racing aus, fast+furious, etc etc!!!!) i have a lot of racing AU ponies as well as mechanic AU ponies!!!!!
+i really love all things in the racing scene (mainly mf ghost + f1 atm but anything racing related gets me very excited), if you see a racer au pony it's probably me, i live laugh love racing aus!!!!
 <p align="center">
 i have diagnosed severe social anxiety and suspected chronic fatigue (among other things), please be patient with me!
 <p align="center">